cyclexuxu/WalkWithMe/README.md

 # Key features

+## Pedometer

--Pedometer:  app tracks your daily steps using your Android's built-in pedometer.
-An intercative line chart will show the steps history in past 7 days
+- app tracks your daily steps using your Android's built-in pedometer.
+- An intercative line chart will show the steps history in past 7 days

--Step ranking:
+## Step ranking
 - Dispaly users' steps and ranking among all the friends.
 - Respond to friends' steps recordings.
 - Add a new friend.

--Vitural pet
+## Vitural pet

 Pet Section